gicraveiro/Natural-Language-Understanding/README.md

 -> an environment configured with python3

 -> spaCy installed

+To install spacy, run:

 pip3 install spacy

 (to run this command it is necessary to have pip3 installed)

 Instructions: